quicwg/base-drafts/draft-ietf-quic-transport.md

 a PATH_RESPONSE frame.

 An endpoint uses a new connection ID for probes sent from a new local address;
 see {{migration-linkability}}.
-When probing a new path, an endpoint needs to ensure that its peer has an unused connection ID available for responses.
+When probing a new path, an endpoint can ensure that its peer has an unused connection ID available for responses.
 Sending NEW_CONNECTION_ID and PATH_CHALLENGE frames in the same packet, if the peer's active_connection_id_limit permits, ensures that an unused